ENagar

 Also in a battle, the elephants move before the infantry does.
 Once the battle starts and the ranks are broken, a charging elephant would kill more friendly soldiers then foes.
 Also during those days, the tusk of the elephant was sawed off and replaced by a sharp saber.
 Something which the movie missed.

-5) Cannons: In the battle of Hemu Vikramaditya (first battle), there was no cannons.
-Thats amazing, because I do not think there could be any battle where Akbar would have not used the hundreds of cannons that he owned.
-Also during those days brass cannons were used (most of them manufactured in Rewari).
-This was because cast iron was brittle, and for machining a hole in the barrel you needed a high quality of steel.
-It was only in the later years when the metallurgy technology was perfected and when the brass prices went sky rocketing high did Indians switch to Cast Iron.
-But the cannons in the battle were exclusively cast iron ones.
+Also during those days hollowed out brass cannons were used (most of them manufactured in Rewari).
+This was because cast iron was brittle, and for machining a hole in the barrel you needed a high quality of steel & forging skills that India did not have.
+It was only in the later years when the metallurgy technology was perfected and when the brass prices went sky rocketing high, did Indians switch to Cast Iron.
+But the cannons in the movie were exclusively cast iron ones, which is wrong.

-6) I am not even talking about Jodha and all the mushy scene, because the movie started with a big disclaimer about her origins and how scanty and inconsistent historical records are about her.
+6) I am not even talking about Jodha Bai and all the mushy scene, because the movie started with a big disclaimer about her origins and how scanty and inconsistent historical records are about her.

-All I am trying to say is that although the Director wanted to depict this as a historical movie, it would have been more accurate if he had the basic courtesy of checking the details with even a guy who has a Undergraduate degree in Indian History (if fees of a professor was too much to pay for)
+All I am trying to say is that although the Director wanted to depict this as a historical movie, it would have been more accurate if he had the basic courtesy of checking the details with even a guy who has a Undergraduate degree in Indian History (if fees of a professor was too much to pay for)cav

 Spain (Too much wealth is a problem)